DCC-EX/dcc-ex.github.io/docs/ex-csb1/index.rst

    12V/3A Power Supply

-Don't worry about having more Amps than needed, too much voltage is a bad thing, but too much current doesn't hurt anything since an electronic device will only use as much current as it needs.
-Better to have a little extra than to have too little.
-Do keep in mind, however, that both voltage and current can be dangerous.
-The barrel connector provides a bit of extra safety, but if you drop a screwdriver across the terminals of your 10A power supply, it could become an arc welder.
-Be cautious.
+Don't worry if your power supply offers more amps than you need.
+While too much voltage can be harmful, extra current isn't a problem since the CSB1 will only use as much as it needs.
+In fact, it's better to have a bit more current than too little.
+However, remember that both voltage and current can be dangerous if not handled properly.
+The barrel connector helps add some safety, but be cautious—if, for example, a metal tool accidentally touches the terminals of a high-powered supply, it could cause a short circuit.

-See "how much current do I need" XXX
+For more details on how much current do I need, see [link] XXX

-You should see the bright green power LED light when when power is applied letting you know the electronics are operating.
-However in the default configuration as delivered to you, track power will be OFF for safety.
-You normally would not want power to unexpectedly come on as soon as you plug the EX-CSB1 into the wall power in case the layout was not in a condition ready to accept power to the tracks.
-This default behaviour can be changed here XXX
+When you connect power to the CSB1, you should see a bright green power LED light up, confirming that the electronics are working.
+However, for safety, track power will be off by default when you first plug in the EX-CSB1.
+This is to prevent power from accidentally being applied to your layout before everything is ready.
+If you prefer, you can change this default setting [link].

 Connecting and Testing Your Command Station
 ============================================